 The Main Thing – James 2:8-13

 James points out that when we show partiality, we fail to love in the way that King Jesus commands us.
-This isn’t something we can take lightly because he goes on to compare it to other sins, sins that feel more significant.
+This isn’t something we can take lightly.
+He goes on to compare it to other sins, sins that feel more significant.
 Now he’s not saying that adultery equals partiality.
 That’s not the point.
 He’s saying that the same One who told us not to murder and not to commit adultery has commanded us to love.
 At their core, murder and adultery are both the opposite of loving.
-This makes us law breakers.
+This makes us law-breakers.